cyberphor/Soap/detection-playbook/process-execution.md

 **Task.** Search for evidence of suspicious process execution.

 **Conditions.** An audit policy has been configured and WinRM is enabled across the network.
-You are given a list a computer names, domain administrator permissions, access to PowerShell, knowledge of the accepted configuration baseline (ex: STIGs, SHB, etc.), and knowledge of benign process names.
+You are given a list of computer names, domain administrator permissions, access to PowerShell, knowledge of the accepted configuration baseline (ex: STIGs, SHB, etc.), and knowledge of benign process names.

 **Standards.** You were able to query the network for process creation events and determine if suspicious activity has occurred.